64 switchbacks to the top of Pang La

-Pang La is a high mountain pass at an elevation of 5.205m (17,076ft) above the sea level, located in Tibet, north-east of the Himalayas, in the People's Republic of China.
-It’s one of the highest mountain roads of the country.
+Pang La is a high mountain pass at an elevation of 5.205m (17,076ft) above the sea level, located in Tingri County, under the administration of the prefecture-level city of Xigazê in the Tibet Autonomous Region of China.